VA2QED/frame-of-references/notes/position-and-orientation.md

 *Animation: show the observers and the object again.*

-**The two observers [use their names here instead] decided to each take a compass and take a look at the object again.**
+**Blue and Orange decided to each take a compass and take a look at the object again.**

 *Animation: give each observer a compass.*